collocations.org

 1. hot bright stream of fire

-Never smoke or use spray paint near a naked flame.
+Never smoke near a naked flame.

-candle, gas | Olympic
+candle, gas

 ball, sheet, tongue

-The plane crashed in a ball of flames. | Sheets of flame shot into the air.
+The plane crashed in a ball of flames.

-VERB + FLAME
+VERB + flame

-ignite, spark
+ignite, light, spark (often figurative)

-(often figurative) His childhood interest in the game had ignited a flame of passion for football.
+His childhood interest in the game had ignited a flame of passion for football.

-rekindle
+rekindle (often figurative)

-(often figurative) They tried to rekindle the flames of romance.
+They tried to rekindle the flames of romance.

-(often figurative) She felt a flame of anger flicker and grow.
+She felt a flame of anger flicker and grow.

-FLAME + VERB
+flame + VERB

-The flame burnt brightly.
+The flame burned brightly.

-grow | die, go out
+die, go out

 The candle flame flickered and went out.